Keep Up With McLean!

 The study of eating disorders tends to receive less attention than many other fields within psychiatry, despite the prevalence of these disorders and the impact they have on people’s lives.
 Kristin N. Javaras, DPhil, PhD, is hoping her research will lead to more effective treatments for these conditions that are far deeper than simple lifestyle choices.

-An assistant psychologist in the Division of Women’s Mental Health at McLean Hospital, and initially trained as a statistician, Javaras said her career path was influenced by a desire to combine her analytic skill set with a fascination with psychological and psychiatric research.
+An assistant psychologist in the Center of Excellence in Women’s Mental Health at McLean Hospital, and initially trained as a statistician, Javaras said her career path was influenced by a desire to combine her analytic skill set with a fascination with psychological and psychiatric research.
 Collaborating with McLean clinical researchers James I. Hudson, MD, ScD, and Harrison G. Pope Jr., MD, MPH, to help analyze their data on eating disorders prompted her to add a degree in psychology and embark on a clinical and research pathway to better understand conditions such as anorexia nervosa, bulimia nervosa, and binge eating disorder.

 As with many other behavioral health conditions, eating disorders have roots in stress and potential genetic preconditions